Quantum Ising model on two dimensional anti-de Sitter space: Out-of-time-ordered Correlators

-We observed that to access the logarithmic regime of the model the physical couplings $J$ and $h$ need to be tuned to be close to their critical values.
+We found that to access the logarithmic regime of the model the physical couplings $J$ and $h$ need to be tuned to be close to their critical values.
 The remaining physical coupling $m$ then controls the thermalization dynamics.
-In Fig. \ref{fig:ent_mps} we plot the time evolution of the half-chain von Neumann entropy which shows how $m$ control the thermalization.
-We can also look at the site-averaged OTOCs which is plotted in Fig.~\ref{fig:av_otoc}.
+In Fig.~\ref{fig:ent_mps} we plot the time evolution of the half-chain von Neumann entropy which shows how $m$ controls the thermalization.
+We can also look at the site-averaged OTOCs which are plotted in Fig.~\ref{fig:av_otoc}.
 This clearly show a power-law dependence on $t$ as the system thermalizes.

-Note that the value of $m$ doesn't affect the behavior of the light cone and only controls the thermalization time.
+Note that the value of $m$ doesn't affect the structure of the light cone and only controls the thermalization time.
 In fact the shape of the lightcone is determined by the value of $l_{\rm max}$.
 For $N=37$ we found four distinct behaviors for the lightcone.
 For $0.0<l_{\rm max}<1.0$ we find a linear lightcone.
 Then for $1.0<l_{\rm max}<2.0$ we see a power-law behavior while for $2.0<l_{\rm max}\leq 3.0$ the light cone takes on a logarithmic behavior.
 Finally for $l_{\rm max}>4.0$ the system confines and a deformation that's been initialized in the bulk never reaches the boundaries of the chain.
 We summarize this structure in the following cartoon of the OTOC phase diagram of the model for $N=37$ Fig.\ref{fig:phase_space}.